Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Prior work

+In diverse artificial intelligence problems, multi-modal learning---combining information from varied modes, e.g., text, image, video---is known to improve prediction, reasoning and learning capabilities.
+Although examined extensively in empirical studies \citep{radford2021learningtransferablevisualmodels,alayrac2022flamingovisuallanguagemodel,jaegle2021perceiver,wang2024charxiv}, this setting is far from understood from a rigorous standpoint.
+Bridging this theoretical gap is a primary aim of our manuscript.
 Specifically, multi-modal learning is useful when the modes share common information.
-To capture this, we use latent variable models that have been widely used in statistical estimation for studying multi-modal data.
-Relevant works in this regard include \citep{nandy2024multimodal,ding2022cooperative,mergny2025spectral,keup2025optimal,deshpande2018contextual,yang2025fundamental,sergazinov2025spectral}.
-However, these papers do not study ICL or attention-based models in this context.
+To capture this, we use latent variable models that have been widely used in statistical estimation for studying multi-modal data \citep{nandy2024multimodal,ding2022cooperative,mergny2025spectral,keup2025optimal,deshpande2018contextual,yang2025fundamental,sergazinov2025spectral}.
+But, these papers do not study ICL or attention-based models.
 On the theoretical end, \citep{liu2025continualmultimodalcontrastivelearning,gui2025multi,cai2024contrastive} study multi-modal contrastive learning, but do not focus on ICL, which is the main focus of our present work.

-\section{Problem Setup}
+\section{Problem setup}

-\paragraph{Notation. } Bold lower and upper case letters are used for vectors and matrices respectively.
-We use $\bzero_{d \times d}$ and $\bzero_{d}$ for the matrix and vector of all zero entries.
-We use $\bI_d$ to denote the identity matrix in $\rr^d$, omitting the subscript at times when the ambient dimension is evident.
-The standard basis vectors are written as $\be_j$ for $j \geq 1$ to denote the vector of zeros except for a one in the $j$-th entry with the context implying the dimension.
-The multivariate Gaussian distribution in $\rr^d$ is written $\mathcal{N}_d(\bfmu, \bSig)$ where $\bfmu \in \rr^{d}$ denotes the mean and $\bSig \in \rr^{d \times d}$ denotes the covariance.
-Lastly, for $k \in \nn$, we write $[k] = \{1,2, \dots, k\}$.\\

 We study a multi-modal framework where each prompt (task) provides a context of input–output examples; the inputs contain features from two distinct modalities.
 To model a natural multi-modal setting, we assume the data is drawn from a latent variable model.
 Unlike prior work on ICL, we allow the distribution of covariates to differ across tasks.